 We ate at Rockfish on the Quay (more below), where you can sit outdoors or in the air conditioned restaurant.

-As well as picking up a harbour sightseeing tour, you can climb up the ‘Sea Music’ sculpture by artist Sir Anthony Caro for a seagull’s eye view of the Quay (there’s an activity sheet about it for kids) and visit the free Poole Museum that tells the story of the town from pre-history to modern times.
+As well as picking up a harbour sightseeing tour, you can climb up the ‘Sea Music’ sculpture by artist Sir Anthony Caro for a seagull’s eye view of the Quay and visit the free Poole Museum that tells the story of the town from pre-history to modern times.

 The museum also has a dedicated area for arts and crafts for younger visitors and a programme of school holiday activities.